 prick testing may not be done if your child very recently had a severe reaction, or

-if he or she has long-term (chronic) hives or severe eczema.
+if they have long-term (chronic) hives or severe eczema.

 Blood tests for allergies measure IgE antibodies to specific allergens in the blood.

-The blood test that is most commonly used is called RAST (radioallergosorbent test).
+The blood test that is most often used is called RAST (radioallergosorbent test).

 Blood tests may be used when skin tests can't be done or if there are still questions

 about a food allergy after the skin test.
-A positive blood test does not always mean
+A positive blood test doesn't always mean

 that your child has a specific allergy.
 Any positive blood test needs to be explained